 Сalendars and kanbans are mainly used to visualize and organize workflows, but they are also a very frequent request in the reporting software.

-jKanban is a simple component for creating and managing Kanban boards and organizing the workflow.
+jKanban is an open-source component designed for the effortless creation and management of Kanban boards to streamline workflow organization.
 The widget looks minimalistic and supports comfy drag & drop that makes it quite pleasant in the end-use.